progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--Boom.
 No more branch on your server.
 You may want to dog-ear this page, because you’ll need that command, and you’ll likely forget the syntax.
 A way to remember this command is by recalling the `git push [remotename] [localbranch]:[remotebranch]` syntax that we went over a bit earlier.
 If you leave off the `[localbranch]` portion, then you’re basically saying, “Take nothing on my side and make it be `[remotebranch]`.”-->

 Boom.
 Kein Zweig mehr auf deinem Server.
 Du möchtest dir diese Seite vielleicht markieren, weil du dieses Kommando noch benötigen wirst und man leicht dessen Syntax vergisst.
 Ein Weg sich an dieses Kommando zu erinnern führt über die `git push [remotename] [localbranch]:[remotebranch]`-Snytax, welche wir bereits behandelt haben.
-Wenn du den `[localbranch]`-Teil weglässt, dann sagst du einfach "Nimm nichts von meiner Seite und mach es zu `[remotebranch]`".
+Wenn du den `[localbranch]`-Teil weglässt, dann sagst du einfach „Nimm nichts von meiner Seite und mach es zu `[remotebranch]`“.

 <!--## Rebasing ##-->
 ## Rebasing ##